gemm123/gemm123/README.md

 ### <div align="center">Hi i'm Gema, a Computer Science student at IPB University 👨‍💻 </div>

-- 🔭 I’m currently intern at Azura Labs as Backend Engineer and freelance at codepanda as Software Engineer

 - 🌱 I’m currently learning Web Development and DevOps